andy-stewart-design/shdr/README.md

 # Shdr: a lil WebGL library

 Shdr is a small, zero-dependency shader renderer for the web, written in TypeScript.
+Check out [some live demos](https://shdr.andystew.art/).

-Get started by installing it with your package manager of choice:
+To get started, install the library with your package manager of choice:

 ```bash
 npm install shdr